murthylab/Meshdown/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).

 2. Download the files from this repository.
 The easiest way to do this is to run `git clone https://github.com/murthylab/Meshdown.git` from [Cmder](https://cmder.net).
+This will create a `Meshdown` directory inside your current working directory.

 3. The default datasource is set in `datasource.txt`.
-If you want to use a different datasource, edit this file.
+If you want to use a different datasource, edit this file inside the `Meshdown` directory.

 4. Some CloudVolume datasources require [credentials](https://github.com/seung-lab/cloud-volume#credentials) for access.
 If you want to use a datasource which requires credentials, you'll need to create a file with your key.